GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/custom-script.md

 - [Utility classes]( https://github.com/GluuFederation/oxCore/tree/version_4.2.0/persistence-core/src/main/java/org/gluu/persist/operation/auth)
 - [Sample script](https://github.com/GluuFederation/community-edition-setup/blob/version_4.2.0/static/extension/persistence_extension/SampleScript.py)

+!!!
+Note
+    It is recommended to store this script in your database.
+If you use the filesystem option, you may have to replicate the file across nodes when in a container-based environment.
+This is because the script caller can be oxTrust, oxAuth or even SCIM service.

 ## Additional Tips

 Visit [this page](../developer-guide/tips-cust-script-pages.md) for code references on building custom scripts and pages.